rajula96reddy/botathon/Submission.md

 #### Bug 1 (as stated by the response team):
 Facebook's restriction on the length of any menu item is 30 characters.
 But, there was a no 30-character restriction on the menu item when created through Engati.
 The response team said that they are working on the bug which we were really happy to know.
 #### Bug 2:
-When creating a the "Send Audio" node inside a path, we uploaded a mp3 audio clip but the audio clip was not being sent by the chatbot to the user.
+When creating a the "Send Audio" node inside a path, we uploaded an mp3 audio clip but the audio clip was not being sent by the chatbot to the user.
 #### Other improvements which we would suggest are:
 - For the JSON API, only GET requests are being allowed for now.
 But for developers like us, having other types of requests like PUT, POST, etc., would be very useful.
 - Allowing developers to post videos and audio clips from youtube or any other streaming platforms would be very useful.